OleksandrBabilia/WebDevelopmentLPNU/README.md

 - **CRUD Functionality**: The project implements basic CRUD operations, providing a seamless user experience for managing student information.
 - **Code Organization**: The project adheres to proper code organization and separation of concerns, ensuring maintainability and code reusability.

+## PWA Caching

+In addition to the core functionality, the CMS (Student's Manager) project also incorporates PWA (Progressive Web App) caching.
+This enables the application to be cached locally on the user's device, allowing offline access and improved performance.
+The caching mechanism ensures that the application is readily available even in the absence of an internet connection, providing a seamless experience for users.

 ## Conclusion

 The CMS (Student's Manager) project demonstrates fundamental web development skills using HTML, CSS, JavaScript, jQuery, Bootstrap, PHP, and MySQL.
-It serves as a practical showcase of CRUD operations and provides a solid foundation for managing student records in a web-based application.
+It serves as a practical showcase of CRUD operations, PWA caching, and provides a solid foundation for managing student records in a web-based application.

 If you have any questions or would like to learn more about the CMS (Student's Manager) project, please feel free to reach out.